Published on: January 4, 2023 | Updated on: February 12, 2024

-In contrast with normal squats, stop at about 15 degrees of bend to avoid hurting your knees.
+In contrast with regular squats, stop at about 15 degrees of bend to avoid hurting your knees.
 For better positioning and stability, you can take support against the wall.

-Clams involve lying on your injured site, with your hips and feet resting on top of one another.
+Clams involve lying on your injured site, with your hips and feet resting on one another.
 To engage your gluteus muscles, bend your knees at 45 degrees.

 Slowly raise your top knee as much as possible without moving your feet and arms.
 Slowly return your knees to the original position, and repeat ten times.
 Do at least three sets a day.

-To do leg extensions, sit down on a chair with your feet flat on the floor.
-Lift your right leg, and hold it straight, off the ground, until you can.
+You are sitting on a chair with your feet flat on the floor to do leg extensions.
+Lift your right leg and hold it straight, off the ground, until you can.
 Slowly lower the foot and repeat the same on the other leg.
 Do at least ten reps.